OUI Attorney

 What is the difference between OUI, DUI and DWI?

-The legislature has made the OUI law in order to gain a conviction through the intoxilyzer test or by the person’s actions based on the impairment of his or her mental and physical faculties.
+The legislature has made the OUI law in order to gain a conviction through the Intoxilyzer test or by the person’s actions based on the impairment of his or her mental and physical faculties.

-Maine uses the Intoxilyzer 8000 to attempt to show that the person has a breath alcohol content of .08 or higher.
+Maine uses the Intoxilyzer 9000 to attempt to show that the person has a breath alcohol content of .08 or higher.
 This .08 BAC number reflects the amount of grams of alcohol per 210 liters of breath.

 If you’ve been charged with OUI and need aggressive legal representation, contact us today!
 Our office is based in Brunswick, ME and offers free phone consultations.
 Call (207) 373-9314.